 The famous actor Douglas Fairbanks was the star of the film ‘The Thief of Baghdad’.
 It was a silent ‘movie’ made in 1924, with a plot adapted from ‘One Thousand and One Nights’.

 The film was so successful, it was remade in 1940 and 1961.
-Favourite special effects included the famous ‘flying carpets’!
+Favorite special effects included the famous ‘flying carpets’!

-The old walls of the city were up to 12 metres thick at the top, widening to 44 metres thick at the bottom – and they were 30 metres tall!
+The old walls of the city were up to 12 meters thick at the top, widening to 44 meters thick at the bottom – and they were 30 meters tall!

 Champion weightlifter Kadhim Sharif al-Jabouri became famous in 2003 on the day ‘Baghdad fell’, when he struck the statue of Saddam Hussein in Baghdad with a sledgehammer.